MFSTBen/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/understand-detection-technology-in-email-entity.md

 ## Detection technology details table

-To resolve false positives like the ones listed in the table below, you should always start with an **admin submission**, which will also prompt you to add an entry into the Tenant Allow/Block List (TABL).
+To resolve false positives for detections listed in the table below, you should always start with an **admin submission**, which will also prompt you to add an entry into the Tenant Allow/Block List (TABL).
 This entry adds a temporary override signal to the filters that determined the message was *malicious*, while filters are updated (if that's appropriate).
 See the articles below for more information on Admin submissions & TABL.

 - [Submissions: Report good email to Microsoft](../submissions-admin.md)
 - [Tenant Allow/Block List](../tenant-allow-block-list-about.md)